-If you are an athlete of an intense sport like fighting, you need carbs!
+If you are an athlete in an intense sport like fighting, you need carbs!

 During intense anaerobic loads, your muscles need glucose.
-During these process, you body produces lactic acid which is a by-product of your muscles using glucose for energy output.
+During these process, your body produces lactic acid, which is a by-product of your muscles using glucose for energy output.
 Your body even needs glucose for aerobic processes lasting up to 90 minutes.
-The harder you train the more carbs you need.
+The harder you train, the more carbs you need.

 How to apply carbs in fight camp?

 Considering training science and periodisation theories: when you start preparing for a competition, you should first increase training volume and then increase intensity later.
 There is a time quite early in your preparation when you train frequently AND intensely.
 Increase your carb intake while you increase the intensity.
 If you enjoy food of high carb density (e.g. rice), that’s when you can eat moderate amounts of it.

 Lower your carb intake a little while you decrease your training volume closer to competition.
 You will still need carbs as you train with high intensity.

 You will lose weight quickly with low-carb by depleting carb storage and losing the connected water.
 That is what you do during fight week to get the last pounds off, but don’t cut out carbs too early!
 You need carbs to get fight fit.

 Weight loss is possible with carbs…

 And I feel that it is better for performance.
 The danger for your weight is in the excess.
 Just stop eating super high amounts of refined carbs.
 Instead, eat food high in volume and micronutrients.

 In the end, it comes down to your body type and the ratio that is specifically perfect for your weight loss.
 These are dynamic numbers that change with the dynamic of your body.
 Take your time to experiment and adapt.
 Be patient.